Diego-Bonora/-holbertonschool-CarToFix/README.md

 - [x] Services now are turn into dicts when using get for budgets
 - [x] Services required when posting budgets
 - [x] budget_id not required anymore when posting services
+- [x] budget calls emailer each time a budget is created
+- [x] dashboard route added